trackier/android_sdk/README.md

 <img width="1000" alt="Screenshot 2022-06-09 at 1 04 05 AM" src="https://user-images.githubusercontent.com/16884982/172702379-45d55946-bb5f-491d-a0c2-277000a3b7c4.png">

 <p>
-Important: it is crucial to use the correct dev key when initializing the SDK.
-Using the wrong dev key or an incorrect dev key impact all traffic sent from the SDK and cause attribution and reporting issues.
+Important: it is crucial to use the correct SDK key when initializing the SDK.
+Using the wrong SDK key or an incorrect SDK key impact all traffic sent from the SDK and cause attribution and reporting issues.
 </p>

   #### Kotlin